Design

 Passthrough can be shown as-is or stylized to achieve an artistic look.
 If using Meta Quest 2 with grayscale passthrough, certain considerations need to be kept in mind:

-- When using passthrough on Meta Quest 2, consider a visual language where grayscale means physical and colored means virtual.
-Colors will then drive attention toward gameplay or storytelling elements.
+• When using passthrough on Meta Quest 2, consider using a visual language where grayscale represents the physical world and color represents the virtual world.
+This way, colors will drive attention toward gameplay or storytelling elements.

 In the following image, a portal is about to open in the middle of the room.
 Color is used to draw the users attention.